 For those of you living in warm climates stop reading now and bask in the glow of not having to do any of the things below.
-And for those of you where this might be helpful, well you are a sturdy bunch!
-Here is a winter weather checklist for all the work you need to do outside when it’s cold, snowy and icy.
+For those of you that do have to brace the snow, here is a winter weather checklist for all the work you need to do outside.

 Buy two good sturdy shovels for snow removal.
 One that is a pusher and one that can scoop.
 Not all snowfalls are the same for lighter snow of say 1-4” a snow pusher will make quick work of clearing both the driveway, sidewalks and even steps.
 And if the snow is really light how about a powerful battery-operated leaf blower?
 Really!
 If no one steps on that light snow you can just blast it away no shovel needed.